osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

-Native Access installation is at
+Native Access installation steps are at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins

 An older version of Native Access can be used https://support.native-instruments.com/hc/en-us/articles/360000407909-Native-Access-1-Legacy-Installers-for-Older-Operating-Systems and then install tips (Kontakt etc) can be followed https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins